integrated-land-simulator/model_description/descript/lake.md

 Finally each flux is updated.

-For the sensible heat flux, the temperature change on the lake ice is considered.
+For the sensible heat flux ($H$), the temperature change on the lake ice is considered.

 $$
 	H=H+ R_{IcLk}  H_{IcLk}
 $$

-Then, the heat used for the temperature change is saved.
+where $H_{IcLk}$ is the sensible heat flux on the lake ice.
+Then, the heat used for the temperature change is saved as:

 $$
 	F = R_{IcLk} H_{IcLk}
 $$

-For the upward longwave radiative flux, the temperature change on the lake ice is considered.
+For the upward longwave radiative flux ($LW^\uparrow$), the temperature change on the lake ice is considered.

 $$
 	LW^\uparrow=LW^\uparrow +  4\frac{\sigma}{T_s}R_{IcLk}  \Delta T_s
 $$

 For the surface heat flux, the lake ice concentration is considered.

 $$
 	G=(1-R_{IcLk})G_{freeLk} + R_{IcLk}G_{IcLk}